-Selected policy objective or selected Interreg- specific objective Selected specific objective Priority Justification for selection A greener, low carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation, risk prevention and management, and sustainable urban mobility.
-Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing all forms of pollution Environmental focus across borders The programme area has a rich network of protected areas and resources and over the last decade the interest for these areas has significantly increased in both countries.
+Selected policy objective or selected Interreg- Selected specific objective Priority Justification for selection Enhancing protection and preservation of nature, biodiversity and green infrastructure, including in urban areas, and reducing all forms of pollution Environmental focus across borders The programme area has a rich network of protected areas and resources and over the last decade the interest for these areas has significantly increased in both countries.
 The most significant protected area is that of the Danube Delta, one of the most important at national and also EU level and the largest remaining natural wetland in Europe with its 6000 km2.
 The area is also facing multiple threats generated by human intervention.
-Intensive land use, mass tourism, pollution, industrial activity, climate change have a negative impact on the environment and on the biodiversity in the border area creating undesirable changes in the eco systems.
+Intensive land use, mass tourism, pollution, industrial activity, climate change have a negative impact on the environment and on the sustainable urban mobility. biodiversity in the border area creating undesirable changes in the eco systems.
 Building on the large surface of the protected areas and on their huge potential the programme can alleviate the problems that these areas are facing, related to wildlife protection, pollution and mitigation of climate change.
+This specific objective was selected due to the large number of protected areas in the programme area and on their large surface and due to the multiple challenges they are facing, as listed above, that can be better addressed in a joint manner.

-Selected policy objective Selected specific objective Priority This specific objective was selected due to the large number of protected areas in the programme area and on their large surface and due to the multiple challenges they are facing, as listed above, that can be better addressed in a joint manner.
 The programme is expected to bring positive results related to preservation and restoration of protected areas, reducing and monitoring of pollution sources, support for the sustainable use of resources, enhancing a sustainable economic development of the area.
-Form of support: grants.
-The chosen form of support is the most suitable for achieving programme goals, in light of the size and the non-economic nature of the projects. or selected Interreg- specific objective A more social and inclusive Europe implementing the European Pillar of Social Rights (PO 4) Improving equal access to inclusive and quality services in education, training and lifelong learning through developing accessible infrastructure, including by fostering resilience for distance and on-line education and training Social development across borders Education is of cornerstone importance to any society as it generates the workforce that keeps the economy thriving and the support services so necessary for a robust society.
+Selected policy objective or selected Interreg-specific objective Selected specific objective Priority Justification for selection A more social and inclusive Europe implementing the European Pillar of Social Rights (PO 4) Improving equal access to inclusive and quality services in education, training and lifelong learning through developing accessible infrastructure, including by fostering resilience for distance and on-line education and training Social development across borders Education is of cornerstone importance to any society as it generates the workforce that keeps the economy thriving and the support services so necessary for a robust society.
 Both countries face challenges in terms of education system.
 Ukraine allocates a very high percentage of GDP to education, but the spending is concentrated in keeping small, distanced classes and schools and is not efficient in providing students with desirable skills for the job market.
-Romania on the other hand has a lower allocation on education, keeps bigger classes and different curricula but is also inefficient and seems to fail in providing young people with the necessary skills to integrate in the ich maybet generating high would integrate in the job market, generating high youth unemployment.
+Romania on the other hand has a lower allocation on education, keeps bigger classes and different curricula but is also inefficient and seems to fail in providing young people with the necessary skills to integrate in the job market, generating high youth unemployment.
 Some of the main issues highlighted by the territorial analysis are related to the quality of infrastructure in schools, high percentage of youth neither in employment, education or training, decreasing trend of enrollment in technological or vocational education.
 Additionally, one of the major impacts of the Covid 19 crisis has been on the education system, with major disruptions, closures of school and even training and vocational classes having to be performed online.
 The need to perform classes online has brought digitalization in the forefront as financing priority.
 This specific objective was selected due to its importance for the long term development of the programme area and its strategic role in addressing key issues like poverty, employment, social integration.
-The programme is expected to generate positive results related to infrastructure for primary, secondary and vocational education, support for the development of digital skills, support for developing joint strategies for education and training.
-Form of support: grants.
-The chosen form of support is the most suitable for achieving programme goals, in light of the size and the non-economic nature of the projects. projects.
+The programme is expected to generate positive results related to infrastructure for primary, secondary and vocational education, support for the development of digital skills, support for developing joint strategies for education and training. -- ---